 - Supplementary purchases, i.e. concessions or merchandise

 - Their use of discounts or promotions

-- How they have responded to marketing emails from the organization, including opens and clicks
+- How they have responded to marketing emails from the organisation, including opens and clicks

-To execute a fully comprehensive CRM strategy, organizations should have the ability to create custom fields in their system to record customer details that are not included on the patron record by default, but are important to organizational strategy, for example:
+To execute a fully comprehensive CRM strategy, organisations should have the ability to create custom fields in their system to record customer details that are not included on the patron record by default, but are important to organisational strategy, for example:

-- Audience members’ favorite genre (this could be linked to an online survey or filled out by the box office)
+- Audience members’ favourite genre (this could be linked to an online survey or filled out by the box office)

 - Communications preferences (how often and what mode of contact)